 I sighed and shook my head, unwilling to accept the awfulness of Valdemar's fate.

 I wanted to berate him for the coldheartedness implicit in his suggestion, but I had not the strength for it.
-And in truth, I saw that he was right.
+And in truth, I saw he was right.
 Thus it was that for the seven months following Valdemar's entrancement, I took to visiting his apartment at regular intervals.
-I was accompanied always by Mr. P— who, taking full responsibility for Valdemar's condition, attended him on a daily basis.
+I was accompanied always by Mr. P who, taking full responsibility for Valdemar's condition, attended him on a daily basis.
 Occasionally, one or other of the doctors would join us, but throughout this time, there was no visible change in Valdemar's state of suspended animation.
-One morning towards the end of this period, having been unable to visit him for nearly two weeks, I entered his residence and announced my arrival to Griswold, one of the replacement nurses enlisted by Mr. P—.
+One morning towards the end of this period, having been unable to visit him for nearly two weeks, I entered his residence and announced my arrival to Griswold, one of the replacement nurses enlisted by Mr. P.

 On receiving no reply, I went straight to Valdemar's chamber expecting to find Griswold there.
 But Valdemar was alone.
-Given the immutability of his condition over the previous six months, I was shocked at his altered appearance; his sunken cheeks were unkempt with three or four days growth of hair; the stiffness of his limbs had faded; his tongue had retreated and his eyes were closed, hiding that horrible absence of colour.
-His respiration though still weak, seemed stronger than before—and this, more than anything, led me to believe that he had emerged from his trance.
+Given the immutability of his condition over the previous six months, I was shocked at his altered appearance; his sunken cheeks were unkempt with three or four days growth of hair; the stiffness of his limbs had faded; his tongue had retreated and his eyes were closed, hiding that horrible absence of color.
+His respiration though still weak, seemed stronger than before—and this, more than anything, led me to believe he had emerged from his trance.
 If this were true, I believed, it would allow him a more peaceful death.
 I placed a hand on his brow, and felt a feeble warmth."M. Valdemar," I said, "can you hear me?"

 His eyelids rolled back, revealing bloodshot orbs full of hunger and pain.
 His lips trembled and he murmured something I did not catch.
 I leaned close and bade him speak again.
 This time, I heard: "Please God—help me!
 Give it to me or else let me die!"